Confinement-induced collective motion in suspensions of run-and-tumble particles: Supplementary Information

 \section{Supplementary Information}

-\begin{itemize} \item \textbf{SI} containing additional figures and discussions. \textbf{Figure S1:} bulk, channels with 2 flat walls and channels with corrugations with no gaps. \textbf{Fig. S2:} pair correlation functions to choose the correct cut-off radius for the percolation criterion. \textbf{Figure S3:} Finite size effects, proof that in long channels the traveling band is still formed. \item \textbf{Supplementary Video 1:} containing a video version of Figs. \ref{fig:diagrams} c,d and e. \item \textbf{Supplementary Video 2:} movie from simulations of the active suspension in bulk, confined within flat walls, and within channels with corrugations with no gaps. \item \textbf{Supplementary Video 3:} a movie showing the microscopic details of the motion of the traveling band. \item \textbf{Supplementary Data:} LAMMPS configurations of a system exhibiting \textit{confinement-induced tracked locomotion} in a long channel with $L_x = 10l_p$. \end{itemize}
+\begin{itemize} \item \textbf{SI} containing additional figures and discussions. \textbf{Figure S1:} bulk, channels with 2 flat walls and channels with corrugations with no gaps. \textbf{Fig. S2:} pair correlation functions to choose the correct cut-off radius for the percolation criterion. \textbf{Figure S3:} Finite size effects, proof that in long channels the traveling band is still formed. \horacio{\textbf{Figure S4:} results of the time evolution of the center of mass of the system for a long simulation, showing inversion events and transient clogging states} \item \textbf{Supplementary Video 1:} containing a video version of Figs. \ref{fig:diagrams} c,d and e. \item \textbf{Supplementary Video 2:} movie from simulations of the active suspension in bulk, confined within flat walls, and within channels with corrugations with no gaps. \item \textbf{Supplementary Video 3:} a movie showing the microscopic details of the motion of the traveling band. \item \horacio{\textbf{Supplementary Video 4:} a movie showing the active suspension confined into asymmetric channels as those presented in Fig. \ref{fig:Vcm-thetaObs}b: trapezoids with a characteristic angle $\beta$ in the top wall and funnel-like obstacles with an angle $\theta_{obs}$ in the bottom wall. $\theta_{obs} = 30^o$ and $\beta= 5^o$ (top), $30^o$ (central) and $60^o$ (bottom).} \item \horacio{\textbf{Supplementary Video 5:} a movie showing the active suspension confined into microchannels in which the period of the obstacles in the bottom wall, $l_{obs}$, is increased. $l_{obs}^0 =2\left( L_{obs}\cos\theta_{obs} + d + \sigma_{22}\right)$ with $\theta_{obs}= 30^o$, $L_{obs = 3\sigma_{22}}$ and $d = 1.25\sigma_{22}$.
+In the movie, $l_{obs} = 2l_{obs}^0$ (top), $l_{obs} = 3l_{obs}^0$ (central) and $l_{obs} = 4l_{obs}^0$ (bottom)} \item \textbf{Supplementary Data:} LAMMPS configurations of a system exhibiting \textit{confinement-induced tracked locomotion} in a long channel with $L_x = 10l_p$.